-White matter volume appears to increase faster in boys than in girls consistently across each of the measure shown in Figure 11.
-The largest increase in volume in boys appears in the left superior frontal, right fusiform, and left superior temporal.
+The number of fibers within a tract appears to increase faster in boys as they age than found in girls.
+This appears consistently across each of the measure shown in

+Figure 20.
+The largest increase in boys appears in the left superior frontal, right fusiform, and left superior temporal.
 Girls showed more growth in the left accumbens area and left lingual gyrus (not shown).